jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-5. Verify that when the user enters a non-numerical input in the price or duration fields and clicks on the next button, the features fieldset is not displaye and the invalid input error message appears on the relevant field.
+5. Verify that when the user enters a non-numerical input in the price or duration fields and clicks on the next button, the features fieldset is not displayed and the invalid input error message appears on the relevant field.

     - Outcome: Pass